What Is "360-Degree Feedback" and How Do You Use It?

 But what comes next after checking this feedback?
 Understanding what employees need from 360-degree feedback is just the beginning.

 It has to be connected with definite actions and training sessions that build on the plans and the feedback provided.
-These steps are important as they enable employees to recognize the areas they need help in and work on improving those skills.
+These steps are important as they enable employees to recognize the areas they need help with and work on improving those skills.
 Creating regular training sessions makes feedback a scheduled and integral part of on-the-job learning.
 It really improves job performance, which is an important outcome of this process.

 How transparent is the feedback process to your team, and does it align with the company's goals?
 Another point that strikes me is that getting feedback from a number of sources builds trust in the process and reduces resistance to constructive criticism.
 When feedback comes from multiple perspectives, it appears more equitable and welcoming.
 As you might expect, this improves workplace relationships and creates a culture of open dialogue, teamwork, and shared trust.